jeog/TOSDataBridge/README.md

 - Defining SPPRSS_INPT_CHCK will disable most of the internal C-string checks for overflows, NULL terminators etc. (not recommended).

-- There are 32 and 64 bit (Win32 and x64, not ARM) binaries included along with the relevant configurations in the VisualStudio solution.
+- There are 32 and 64 bit (Win32 and x64) binaries included along with the relevant configurations in the VisualStudio solution.
 Debug versions have a "_d" suffix to avoid collisions.
 It's up to the user to choose and use the correct builds for ALL modules.
 The python library will search for the underlying DLL (-x64 vs. -x86) that matches the build of that version of python.

-- The core implementation has been tested, and 'works', on Windows 7 SP1, Windows Server 2008 R2, and Vista SP2.
-The virtual python layer/interface has been tested on Windows 7 and Debian/Linux-3.2.

 ### Installation Details